jesse-ai/docs/docs/indicators/README.md

 import jesse.indicators as ta
 ```

-First parameter of all indicators is `candles` with the type of a numpy array.
+The first parameter of all indicators is `candles` with the type of a numpy array.

-When developing strategies, usually all you care about is the indicator's value for current candle.
+When developing strategies, usually all you care about is the indicator's value for the current candle.
 To get just that, simply pass `self.candles`:

 ```py
 ta.sma(self.candles, 8)